grantmacken/glider/docs/volumes.md

 Xqerl XQuery web app development with a local running pod instance is a matter of getting stuff into the attached volumes.
  Volumes can be seen as deployable artifacts.
 Deployment is a matter of running a remote instance of our pod with attached volumes.
  To deploy we can export local volumes and export import these volumes on a remote hosts.
- This means, what we run and serve locally in our development environment can the same as what runs and serves on a remote cloud instance
+ This means, what we run and serve locally in our development environment can be the same as what runs and serves on a remote cloud instance